EasyBrizy/Brizy-Local-Image-Resizer/README.md

 - `docker`
 - `docker-compose`

+### Deployment

+After you have successfully gone through the development process you are probably going to start a deployment.

 Stops containers and removes containers, networks, volumes, and images for this project

 - ```docker-compose down --remove-orphans```